Display and referential questions: Other institutional settings

 Asymmetrical conversation is characteristic of institutional talk as opposed to everyday interactions among participants of equal status.
-As the use of display questions tend to reproduce asymmetrical conversation, they can be found in several institutional settings.
+As the use of display questions tends to reproduce asymmetrical conversation, they can be found in several institutional settings.

-Display questions may sometimes be used by media interviewers and courtroom attorneys in the presence of an overhearing audience to assert their views or opinions.
+Display questions may sometimes be used by media interviewers and courtroom attorneys in the presence of a listening audience to assert their views or opinions.
 In a counsel-witness interaction, a counsel's question is directed at the witness with other participants acting as indirect receivers, and the witness's response is not in fact directed at the counsel, who typically already know the answer to their own questions, but at the judge and jury.
 This kind of interaction can be seen as a display talk.
 Similarly in media interviews, the follow-up is usually left to the listener or viewer following the interviews, unlike situations like classrooms and quizzes where a follow-up from the questioner on whether the answer is correct is present.

 Doctors also often use known-information questions when interacting with patients.
 Even though they usually already possess the information, these questions are asked only to evaluate the patient through their responses.
 While the doctor might ask the patient for something in particular, the patient would understand the content of the question but they might not understand the point of it since the doctor already knows the answer.